-Any changes resulting from seawater warming are likely to operate within the context of a chemically-stressed environment, as seawater uptake of CO_2 leads to increasing ocean acidification.
-The potential effects of ocean acidification on subtidal softsediment fauna are detailed in Turley et al., (2009).
-Studies of benthic species from UK waters have shown that short-term exposure to low-pH environments seems to have relatively little effect on the polychaete Nereis virens, the crab Necora puber, or the echinoderm Amphiura filiformis (Spicer et al., 2007; Widdicombe & Needham 2007; Wood et al., 2008).
-However, long-term fitness may be compromised by shortterm acclimation responses (Wood et al., 2008) and there is evidence that reduced pH may impact on biologically-mediated benthic nutrient cycling (Widdicombe & Needham 2007; Widdicombe et al., 2009).
+Any changes resulting from seawater warming are likely to operate within the context of a chemically-stressed environment, as seawater uptake of CO2 leads to increasing ocean acidification.
+The potential effects of ocean acidification on benthic fauna are covered in detail in some of the available reviews (see Turley et al., 2009; Gattuso and Hansson, 2011; Wicks and Roberts, 2012).
+Studies of benthic species from UK waters have shown that short-term exposure to low-pH environments seems to have relatively little effect on the polychaete Nereis virens, the crab Necora puber, or the echinoderm Amphiura filiformis (Spicer et al., 2007; Widdicombe and Needham, 2007; Wood et al., 2008).
+However, long-term fitness may be compromised by shortterm acclimation responses (Wood et al., 2008) and there is evidence that reduced pH may impact on biologicallymediated benthic nutrient cycling (Widdicombe and Needham, 2007; Widdicombe et al., 2009).
 In addition, evidence from comparable benthic communities in other northern European waters suggests that acidification may impact on the overall diversity of benthic communities, affecting both species composition and abundance (Widdicombe et al., 2009).
 Such changes are likely to be habitat-specific, with sandy communities appearing more sensitive than those in muds (Widdicombe et al., 2009).
-Although acidification effects in soft sediments are likely to interact with those of changing temperature and stratification patterns, the cumulative effects of multiple climate-driven changes are, as yet, unknown.
+Although acidification effects in soft sediments are likely to interact with those of changing temperature and stratification patterns, the cumulative effects of multiple climate-driven co-stressors, the full life cycle and physiology of individuals, ecological interactions and potential adaptations are, as yet, unknown.

-Lophelia pertusa reefs in northern and north-western waters.
+2.2 Lophelia pertusa reefs in northern and north-western waters